+Section 7.4 What if you miss the deadline for making your level 1 appeal?
 Section 7.4 What if you miss the deadline for making your Level 1 appeal?

-A "fast review" (or "fast appeal") is also called an "expedited appeal."
+Legal Term A "fast review" (or "fast appeal") is also called an "expedited appeal ."